aikhan-aliev/ai-log-analyzer/README.md

 3. **Professional-grade deliverables:** Includes automated visual reports, fully containerized environment, and ready-to-run scripts.
 4. **Technical depth & clarity:** Demonstrates Python programming, data engineering, ML modeling, visualization, and containerization skills in one project.

-This project clearly demonstrates the ability to combine **AI, software engineering, and DevOps skills**, making it highly relevant and impressive for AI Student Developer or DevOps-focused roles.

 ---